BitModern/test-quality-doc/docs/jira_setup.md

 ![img_51.png](img_51.png)

-Sign in to Jira and copy your subdomain.
+Sign in to Jira and copy your subdomain (The example here is a test for creating this page.
+You will have something different than _jiratest33_).

 ![img_52.png](img_52.png)